 Koch MA, Zurad EG. Esophagogastroduodenoscopy.
 In: Fowler GC, ed.
 Pfenninger & Fowler's Procedures for Primary Care.
 4th ed.
 Philadelphia, PA: Elsevier; 2020:chap 91.

-Vargo JJ.
+Sugumar A, Vargo JJ.
 Preparation for and complications of GI endoscopy.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
-Sleisenger and Fordtran's Gastrointestinal and Liver Disease: Pathophysiology/Diagnosis/Management.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 41.BACK TO TOP
+Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
+11th ed.
+Philadelphia, PA: Elsevier; 2021:chap 42.BACK TO TOP

 Reviewed By: Michael M. Phillips, MD, Emeritus Professor of Medicine, The George Washington University School of Medicine, Washington, DC.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.